Spirituality and serious illness

 Ritual and religion as a source of strength

-Whatever your religion, ritual may help you come to terms with what is undeniably a stressful situation.
-Ritual helps us mark events or realizations in our lives.
+Whatever your faith orientation, religious traditions may help you come to terms with what is undeniably a stressful situation.
+Religious traditions help us mark events or realizations in our lives.
 It lifts us above the humdrum of daily existence and calls out the sacred within us.
 With their familiar patterns, religious observations and ceremonies can offer comfort and ease our distress.
 They can be a source of inner strength.

-If your spiritual practice offers rituals, you might wish to bring them more to the fore in your life.
+If your spiritual practice offers religious traditions or rituals, you might wish to bring them more to the forefront of your life.
 The roles and activities prescribed by tradition can offer a safe place to express feelings and explore the meaning of what is happening to you and those you love.
 If you do not have specific practices, you can certainly create them.
-Rituals tend to include one or more of the following elements:

 Many people find it comforting to plan social rituals together.
 Some patients find peace and closure by participating in the planning of their funeral.
 Other families decide to have a celebration of life while the person who is ill has a chance to be present and hear the appreciation of those whose lives they have touched.

 Whatever your beliefs, a serious illness will call upon you to ask deep questions.
 It is an opportunity to clarify your values and bring to light who you are and what it is about you that will survive your physical form.
 Each person's answers will be unique.
-The gift of a terminal illness is the opportunity to address these questions while you still have time to act on your responses.
-(Return to top)
+The diagnosis, or realization, of a terminal illness is the opportunity to address these questions while you still have time to act on your responses.